What Is Anorectal Manometry?

 Constipation occurs when bowel movements become difficult to pass or less frequent than normal.
 There are many causes of constipation, including inadequate fiber intake, dehydration, medication, or stress.
 Some people experiencing constipation may have sluggish colon movement, while for others, the anal sphincter muscles are to blame.
 In some patients with constipation, the anal sphincter muscles do not relax appropriately when bearing down to have a bowel movement.
 This abnormal muscle function may cause a functional type of obstruction.
 Muscles that do not relax with bearing down can be re-trained with biofeedback techniques using anal manometry.

-How Should I Prepare For Anorectal Manometry?
+How Should I Prepare For Anorectal Manometry in NJ?

 To prepare for anorectal manometry, tell your doctor about any medications you’re taking and any medication allergies you may have.
 They will tell you whether or not you can continue to take your medication as usual before the examination.
 Ideally, the test is performed with an empty rectum.
 Most likely, you will be advised to take an enema at home before the procedure, but your doctor will give you more specific instructions.
 If you are instructed to use an enema, you may need to take one the night prior to the exam and 2 hours prior to the appointment.